 A practical example of how never doubt groups of strategic economists, civil rights activists, and social service leaders decide to tackle the following set of problems linked to the pandemic.
 The pandemic changed New York City’s world.
 Its impact is diving into the city faster than a Peregrine Falcon ripping into the entrails of a Central Park squirrel.

 COVID-19’s blow to the economy led to abrupt job losses and business closures.
 The New York City Independent Budget Office (IBO) prepared a preliminary report on economic impact projections defined by job loss and tax revenue declines compared to previous estimates.
+Every urban person knows how serious this is going to become.
+But, on the oddly positive side of the issue, a super-power is revealed in the Pandemic – a national strike for health and justice could get health care and social justice because if a little bug can bring capital to its knees and get the government to put some in your pocket, that bug is telling you something about a national strike.
+Get prepared.

 As the pandemic remains a moving target, the provision of this IBO readiness report could give the deep network of nonprofit community-based organizations time to prepare strategies responding to needs in their community.
 Read the details here: PDF HTML.
 See the summary and tables below.